Installation Guide

 Pinta is available in the default Ubuntu repository.
 You can install it using:

-But Pinta from the default Ubuntu repository can be an old version, so you may want to install a more recent version of Pinta from the Pinta maintainers PPA repository.
+But Pinta from the default Ubuntu repository can be not be up to date, so you may want to install a more recent version of Pinta from the XtraDeb repository.
 See below.

-Install Pinta from Pinta Maintainers PPA Repository Using Terminal (for Advanced Users)
+Install Pinta from XtraDeb Repository Using Terminal (for Advanced Users)

 Open terminal with CTRL+ALT+T